MichalLytek/type-graphql/README.md

 }
 ```

 The last one we discuss now is the field resolver.
-Let's assume we store array of ratings in our recipe documents and we want to expose the average rating value.
+As we declared earlier, we store array of ratings in our recipe documents and we want to expose the average rating value.

+So all we need is to decorate the method with `@FieldResolver()` and the method parameter with `@Root()` decorator with the root value type of `Recipe` - as simple as that!

 ```ts
 class RecipeResolver {